A Mathematical Assessment of the Isolation Tree Method for Outliers Detection in Big Data: Introduction

 \section{Introduction}

-Anomaly detection in big data is an important field of research due to its applications; its presence may indicate disease of individuals, fraudulent transactions and network security breaches, among others.
-There is a remarkable number of methods for anomaly detection following different paradigms, some of these are distance-based (see \cite{AngiulliPizzuti, BaySchwabacher, KnorrNg}), classification-based (see \cite{AbeZadronyLangford, ShiHorvath}), cluster-based (see \cite{HeXuXiaofeiDeng}) and isolation-based presented first in \cite{Liu_isolationforest} and later extended in \cite{Liu2012IsolationBasedAD}.
-In the present work we focus on the mathematical analysis of the latter method, from now on, denoted as the IRF Method.
+Anomaly detection in big data is an important field of research due to its applications, the presence of anomalies may indicate disease of individuals, fraudulent transactions and network security breaches, among others.
+There is a remarkable number of methods for anomaly detection following different paradigms, some of these are distance-based (see \cite{AngiulliPizzuti, BaySchwabacher, KnorrNg}), classification-based (see \cite{AbeZadronyLangford, ShiHorvath}), cluster-based (see \cite{HeXuXiaofeiDeng}), density-based (see \cite{CriminisiShotonKonukoglu}, \cite{RamGray}) and isolation-based (see \cite{LiuIRF, Liu2012IsolationBasedAD, BandaragodaIsolation, BandaragodaPaper}).
+In general, it is not possible to compare these methods from a unified point of view, because many of them were developed for particular types problems with data sets satisfying specific hypotheses, although some techniques are applicable to a broader class of problems, see \cite{ThudumuSurvey} and \cite{ChandolaSurvey} for comprehensive surveys on the field.

-Despite the popularity of the IRF method, to the authors' best knowledge, no mathematical analysis has been done to it.
-For instance, there is no rigorous proof that the method converges, there is no analysis about the number of iterations needed to build confidence intervals for the computed values.
-Some scenarios where the method performs poorly have been pointed out in \cite{Liu_isolationforest} and \cite{Liu2012IsolationBasedAD}, but there are no general recommendations/guidelines for a setting where the IRF Method runs successfully.
+In the present work we focus on the mathematical analysis of the Isolation Random Forest Method, from now on, denoted by IRF.
+Despite the popularity of the IRF method, to the authors' best knowledge, it has not been analyzed mathematically.
+For instance, there is no rigorous proof that the method converges, there is no analysis about the number of iterations needed to guarantee confidence intervals for the computed values.
+Some scenarios where the method performs poorly have been pointed out in \cite{LiuIRF} and \cite{Liu2012IsolationBasedAD}, but there are no general recommendations/guidelines for a setting where the IRF Method runs successfully.
 In the present work, all these aspects are addressed with mathematical rigor.